Obradoiro CAB: History

 Obradoiro CAB was founded in 1970 and started playing in the third division after acquiring the spot of the basketball section of SD Compostela.
 They were promoted for the first time to the Liga Nacional after finishing in the third position of the 1981–82 Primera División B.

 Obradoiro played only the 1982–83 season in the top flight, where it achieved two wins in 26 games.

 2009–10 was its returning season to the Spanish top division, Liga ACB, after the Supreme Court conceded that the Júver Murcia committed improper alignment in a matchup in the 1990 promotion playoff.
 A horrible second half of the league, with one win in 17 matches, caused the relegation to LEB Oro, the second division of Spanish basketball.

 In the next season, Obradoiro came back to Liga ACB as runner-up of the 2010–11 LEB Oro season and also won its first national title: the Copa Príncipe de Asturias.

 The 2012–13 ACB season was the best one in the history of the club.
 Obradoiro CAB finished the regular season in the eight position and joined the playoffs, where it was eliminated in the quarterfinals by the champion Real Madrid.

-The 2023–24 ACB season is Obradoiro´s thirteenth season in a row in the Spanish top flight.
-On May 12th, 2024.
-Obradoiro got relegated to the 2nd tier (LEB Gold).
+The 2023–24 ACB season was Obradoiro´s thirteenth season in a row in the Spanish top flight.
+On May 12th, 2024 Obradoiro got relegated to the 2nd tier (Primera FEB).

+On May 8th, 2026 Obradoiro got promoted again to the 1st tier (Liga ACB), after being crowned champions of the Primera FEB.